Fermi arc criterion for surface Majorana modes in superconducting time-reversal symmetric Weyl semimetals

-Over the last decade, the interplay of band topology, spin-orbit coupling and superconductivity has paved a new route to Majorana fermions (MFs) -- as zero energy bound states trapped in topological defects such as domain walls and superconductor vortices \citep{Alicea2012,Aste2010,Beenakker2013,Elliott2015,Fu2008,Hosur2011,Kitaev2000,Leijnse2012,Liu2018,Liu2017,Lutchyn2011,Ma2017,Mohanta2014,Mourik2012,Nadj-Perge2014,Qi2011,Read2000,Rokhinson2012,Sato2010,Sato2017}.
-Following strong evidence of MFs in several types of experiments in semiconductor nanowire-superconductor heterojunctions \citep{Stanescu2010,Lutchyn2011,Mourik2012}, recent experiments have seen signatures of surface MFs at the ends of vortices in the bulk superconductor $\mathrm{FeSe}_{0.45}\mathrm{Te}_{0.55}$, making it the first three-dimensional (3D) system with experimentally detected MFs \citet{Machida:2019wg,Kong:2019we,Wang2018,Zhang2018}.
-A fundamental theoretical question that drives the search for such MFs is, ``if a 3D material develops conventional superconductivity, what properties of its normal state band structure ensure that vortices in the superconductor trap MFs at their ends?''
-Restricting to band structures with time-reversal symmetry ($\mathcal{T}$), since $\mathcal{T}$ enables a conventional superconducting instability in the first place, sufficient conditions are known in two generic cases.
-First, if the material is a band insulator, MFs at vortex ends exist if the insulator is topological \citep{Fu2008}.
-Second, a metal will host MFs if it can be obtained by doping a topological insulator upto a threshold \citep{Hosur2011}. $\mathrm{FeSe}_{0.45}\mathrm{Te}_{0.55}$ belongs to the latter class, which is how MFs in it were predicted \citep{Xu2016a} before they were seen in experiments.
+The interplay of band topology and superconductivity has paved new routes to Majorana fermions (MFs) -- as topologically protected zero energy bound states trapped in topological defects such as superconductor vortices \cite{Alicea2012,Aste2010,Beenakker2013,Elliott2015,Fu2008,Hosur2011,Kitaev2000,Leijnse2012,Liu2018,Liu2017,Lutchyn2011,Ma2017,Mohanta2014,Mourik2012,Nadj-Perge2014,Qi2011,Read2000,Rokhinson2012,Sato2010,Sato2017}.
+Following realizations in semiconductor nanowire-superconductor heterostructures \cite{Stanescu2010,Lutchyn2011,Mourik2012}, MFs were recently found for the first time in a three-dimensional (3D) system -- at the ends of vortices in the bulk superconductor $\mathrm{FeSe}_{0.45}\mathrm{Te}_{0.55}$ \cite{Xu2016a,Machida:2019wg,Kong:2019we,Wang2018,Zhang2018}.
+This inspires a fundamental question: in a 3D superconductor, what properties of the normal state band structure ensure that vortices trap protected MFs at their ends?
+Restricting to bands with time-reversal symmetry ($\mathcal{T}$), since $\mathcal{T}$ enables a Cooper instability to begin with, sufficient conditions are known in two generic cases: a band insulator (metal) yields MFs if it is topological \cite{Fu2008} (a modestly doped topological insulator \cite{Hosur2011}).